durdenx96/placeandtime-web/content/post/digital_marketing/index.md

 tags = ["digital_marketing","SEO","social_media_marketing","content_marketing"]
 +++

-## Why is Digital Marketing So Important?
+# Why is Digital Marketing So Important?

+In an age where the average joe spends at least a quarter of their net lifetime on their devices, it goes without saying that marketing your wares on the digital web is an absolute no-brainer.
+Here's more reasons why this is a good idea...

 * Increased Visibility: Digital marketing allows you to reach a global audience online.
 Through search engines, social media, and other online channels, you can connect with potential customers around the world.